laravel-core-modules/laravel-service-repository/README.md

 ## Official Documentation

-Documentation for Testbench can be found on the [packages.tools/testbench](https://packages.tools/testbench).
+Documentation for ServiceRepository can be found on the [packages.tools/testbench](https://packages.tools/laravel-core-modules/laravel-service-repository).

 ## Jump To